francisrc/Resource.Embedder/Readme.md

 # Changelog

+**v1.0.11**

+* added search directory for embedding, necessary for some setups (esp. plugins compiling to other directories than reference assemblies)

 **v1.0.9**

 * Fixed bug that would cause crash for applications running on .Net 4 on a maschine with only .Net 4 (not updated to .Net 4.5) due to usage of property only available in .Net 4.5 and above